To promote water safety and lifeguarding in Vero Beach and the surrounding communities

-Patrons bringing dogs on the beach continued to be a problem.
+Patrons bringing dogs to the beach parks continued to be a big problem.
 City and County ordinances do not allow dogs on any city-owned beach park except for service dogs.

 Many people visit the beach after 5pm when lifeguards leave the beach for the day.
 Of the deaths by drowning in the last few years, all may have been prevented if patrons swam in the guarded areas while lifeguards were on duty.

 The lifeguard tower at Humiston Park is in disrepair.
 Lifeguards are unable to see much of the beach without having to improvise by sitting outside the tower on the boardwalk in the elements distracted by patrons and easy targets for those in the public who wish to do them harm.

 Areas of Progress